-PRAGUE: Does an intellectual - by virtue of his efforts to get below the surface of things, to grasp relations, causes and effects, to recognize individual items as part of larger entities, and thus derive a deeper awareness and responsibility for the world - belong in politics?
+PRAGUE – Does an intellectual – by virtue of his efforts to get beneath the surface of things, to grasp relations, causes, and effects, to recognize individual items as part of larger entities, and thus to derive a deeper awareness of and responsibility for the world – belong in politics?

-Put that way, an impression is created that I consider it the duty of every intellectual to engage in politics.
+Put that way, an impression is created that I consider it every intellectual’s duty to engage in politics.
 But that is nonsense.
-Politics also involves a number of special requirements relevant to it only.
-Some people meet these requirements; others don't, regardless of whether or not they are intellectuals.
+Politics also involves a number of special requirements that are relevant only to it.
+Some people meet these requirements; others don’t, regardless of whether they are intellectuals.